Podcast Icon Podcasts

 Recent episodes explore the weight-loss drug revolution, the growth in AI, the cost of living, why bond markets are so powerful, China's property bubble, and Gen Z's experience of the current job market.

-We also feature in-depth interviews with company founders - like Luana Lopes Lara - and some of the world's most prominent CEOs.
-These include the CEO of Google Sundar Pichai, Wikipedia founder Jimmy Wales, and billionaire founder Judy Faulkner of Epic Systems, one of the world's largest medical record software providers.
+We also feature in-depth interviews with company founders - like Melanie Perkins - and some of the world's most prominent CEOs.
+These include Google's Sundar Pichai, Wikipedia founder Jimmy Wales, and the CEO of Starbucks, Brian Niccol.

 Presenter: Rahul Tandon Producer: David Cann